vectice/validation-notebooks-repo/README.md

 # Model Validation Notebooks

 This repository contains a set of predefined validation notebooks to help you validate models based on best practices, with metadata and configuration files to streamline the process.
-You will need to get the configuration files from the Vectice UI.
+You can get a prepopulated configuration files (JSON) for the model you would like to validate from the Vectice UI.

 ## How to Use This Repository